 - Heart failure.

 - Rheumatoid arthritis.

 - Urinary tract infections.

-- Risk assessment tools should only be used as an aide-mémoire and should not replace clinical judgment.
+- However, risk assessment tools should only be used as an aide-mémoire and should not replace clinical judgment.

-- Commonly used assessment scales include the Norton, Braden, and Waterlow scales.
+- Commonly used assessment scales include the Norton, Braden and the Waterlow scales.

 - The Braden Risk Assessment Scale is a scale made up of six subscales: sensory perception, moisture, activity, mobility, nutrition, friction/shear.
 Each item is scored between 1 and 4.
 The lower the score, the greater the risk.

 - However, there is no reliable evidence to suggest that the use of structured, systematic pressure ulcer risk assessment tools reduces the incidence of pressure ulcers.

 Pressure ulcers can develop in any area of the body.
 In adults, damage usually occurs over bony prominences, such as the sacrum.
 Patients with pressure ulcers should receive an initial and ongoing assessment which should include:

 - Pressure ulcers and the person's general physical condition are very closely related and the two should be assessed together.
 Health status includes: